 Air fryer potato wedges, crispy on the outside and tender on the inside.
-A super easy to make side dish or light and a healthy main meal served with a dip or two.
+A super easy-to-make side dish or light and a healthy main meal served with a dip or two.

 We absolutely love baked potato wedges.
-I make them more often than any other potato side dish, not even mashed potatoes come close.
-And they are perfect not only as a side dish, I serve them just as often as a light lunch or dinner with sour cream or quark dip and salad on the side.
+I make them more often than any other potato side dish; not even mashed potatoes come close.
+And they are perfect not only as a side dish; I serve them just as often as a light lunch or dinner with sour cream or quark dip and salad on the side.

-Baking potatoes is super simple and rather fast, but air frying them is even faster and easier.
-All you need is the kitchen gadget, some spices (whatever you like), one tablespoon oil, and about 15 minutes’ time.
-That’s it!
+Baking potatoes are super simple and rather fast, but air frying them is even faster and easier.
+All you need is the kitchen gadget, some spices (whatever you like), one tablespoon of oil, and about 15 minutes' time.
+That's it!
 About half the time, you will need to bake the wedges in the oven.

 How does air frying work?